Prospectus & Curriculum Information

 Please ensure that if your child is absent from school, the absence is covered by either a ParentMail absence notification or a written note.
 We have to log all unauthorised absences.
 Any absence not covered by a written parental/carer explanation will be deemed unauthorised.
 Family holidays are no longer permitted during term time and any absences will be recorded as unauthorised.

 Children can bring their own packed lunches to school or have a cooked school meal.
 Drinking water is available in school.
 Children bringing their own drinks should be provided with a plastic container.
-We do ask the children not to bring fizzy drinks.
+We do ask the children bring only water to drink.
 Some children may qualify for Free School Meals.
 Please enquire at the school office if you have any queries on this matter, or click here for more information.
 Please ensure that lunch boxes and drink containers are clearly labelled with the owner’s name.

 It is perfectly acceptable for your child to have a mid-morning snack.
 Free fruit is provided for Key Stage 1 pupils.
 Key Stage 2 pupils should eat something ‘healthy’.